Ancient halls and boozy dogs

-A wooden wihaan reputed to be the oldest of its kind in Thailand is its claim to fame, but it offers several other surprises that make it worth the two-kilometre trip from the old town.
+A wooden wihaan reputed to be the oldest of its kind in Thailand is Wat Buppharam’s claim to fame, but this Ayutthaya-period temple has a few other surprises that make it worth the two-kilometre trip from the old town.